My Ultimate Self-Hosted AI Chat Stack

 The trick is to hide the image models from the selector but still make them available for in-chat image generation.
 Here's how:

-2. Disable or hide the model so it no longer appears in the model dropdown: disable-model
+azure/gpt-image-1.5) - Disable or hide the model so it no longer appears in the model dropdown:

-3. Then edit each chat model you want to use for image generation — open its settings and enable the Image Generation capability configure-model
+- Then edit each chat model you want to use for image generation — open its settings and enable the Image Generation capability

 Now when you select a chat model like GPT-5.4-mini, an image generation button appears in the chat input.
 You stay in your conversation, click the button, type a prompt, and the image is generated using the backend you configured without ever leaving the chat or switching models.
 Text and images stay in one flow, just like you are used to in ChatGPT.